The web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.

-Web view depends on the student’s phone operating system.
-Two students may be running the same campus app, but if they have two different phones, they might have different browser engines.
-In this case, web view might behave two different ways within the same campus app.
-Content in the campus app may appear differently to each student.
+Web view depends on the user's phone operating system.
+Two users may be running the same campus app, but they might have different browser engines if they have two different phones.
+In this case, the web view might behave two different ways within the same campus app.
+Content in the campus app may appear differently to each user.

 It’s important to understand what kind of issues are possible.
 For example:

-- The browser engine used by web view can be updated independently of the campus app, so students may find “things have changed” even if they haven’t updated the app
+- The browser engine used by web view can be updated independently of the campus app, so app users may find “things have changed” even if they haven’t updated the app